autonomous-testing/website/blog/2025-10-10-synot/index.md

 Here's how Wopee.io integrates into their daily workflow:

-1. Testers work with Wopee through their test maintenance and pipeline monitoring
+1. Testers work with Wopee.io through their test maintenance and pipeline monitoring
-2. Wopee's output is sent via GraphQL into their Azure DevOps pipeline reports
+2. Wopee.io's output is sent via GraphQL into their Azure DevOps pipeline reports
 3. When there's a screenshot with differences or a new (unapproved) screenshot, the test is marked as failed
-4. Through a URL in the report, testers go directly to Wopee Commander to analyze differences or identify new reference screenshots
+4. Through a URL in the report, testers go directly to Wopee.io Commander to analyze differences or identify new reference screenshots
 5. The process supports custom tags to distinguish which part of the application, customer, or environment the screenshot was created for

 <div style={{ display: 'flex', justifyContent: 'center', width: '50%', margin: '0 auto' }}>